Sounion: Literary reception

 The name Capo Colonne (graecicized Καβοκολώνες Kavokolones) is reported from the 17th century, for the reason that unusually, several columns of the temple of Poseidon had remained standing since antiquity.
-Early modern descriptions in travelogues include those by G. Wheler (1676), J.-D. Le Roy (1754), R. Chandler (1765) and E. Dodwell (1805).
-Scottish poet William Falconer (1732-1769) was shipwrecked off Cape Colonna, as Sounion was then known, in 1750, an event depicted in the central scene of his The Shipwreck (1762).
+Early modern descriptions in travelogues include those by G. Wheler (1676), Lady Mary Wortley Montague (1718),J.-D. Le Roy (1754), R. Chandler (1765) and E. Dodwell (1805).
+Scottish poet William Falconer (1732–1769) was shipwrecked off Cape Colonna, as Sounion was then known, in 1750, an event depicted in the central scene of his The Shipwreck (1762).

 The inscribed name of George Lord Byron, carved into the base of one of the columns of the Temple of Poseidon, possibly dates from his first visit to Greece, on his Grand Tour of Europe before he acquired fame.
 Byron spent several months in 1810–11 in Athens, including two documented visits to Sounion.
 There is, however, no direct evidence that the inscription was made by Byron himself.
 Byron mentions Sounion in his poem Isles of Greece: